-- Heat your deep fryer to 350 F, or pour vegetable oil to a depth of 3 inches into a large skillet.
-Heat to 350 F.
+- Heat your deep fryer to 350°F, or pour vegetable oil to a depth of 1 to 2 inches into a large skillet.
+Heat to 350°F.

-- In a large bowl, whisk together the flour, corn meal, salt, cayenne pepper, and garlic powder.
+- On a platter, shallow bowl, or pan, whisk together the flour, cornmeal, salt, pepper, baking powder, and garlic powder (if using).